After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 2. Don’t Bother Taking Out Cash in Norway

-I took out cash when I first arrived in Norway and honestly had trouble being able to spend it all.
-When booking accommodation, buying bus tickets, etc. All of it was done using card.
+I took out cash when I first arrived in Norway and honestly had trouble spending it all.
+When booking accommodation, buying bus tickets (even on the bus), etc. All of it was done using credit card.

 3. Don’t Go Anywhere Without a Rain Jacket